Cizikas, Varlamov lead Islanders to 4-3 win over Capitals

 Tom Wilson also scored for the Capitals, and Braden Holtby made 18 saves.

+“The mistakes we’re making now are ending up in our net so we’ve got to continue to grow our game,” said Washington coach Todd Reirden.
+“It’s definitely not a finished product.”

-After giving back an early 2-0 lead and then trailing after Kuznetsov’s second goal of the game, the Islanders retook the lead for good.
+After giving back an early 2-0 lead, then trailing when Kuznetsov scored his second of the game 44 seconds into the second period, the Islanders retook the lead for good by the end of the period.

-After a Capitals turnover, Matt Martin looked into the attacking zone.
-He found Cizikas, who rifled a shot over Holtby’s blocker side and inside the left post to tie it at 3-all at 4:47 of the second period.
+Following a Capitals turnover, Matt Martin looked into the attacking zone.
+He found Cizikas, who rifled a shot over Holtby’s blocker side and inside the left post to tie it at 3-all at 4:47 of the period.

 Kuhnhackl put the Islanders ahead a little more than eight minutes later, when he took Mathew Barzal’s pass from behind the goal line and sent his shot over Holtby’s shoulder.